jameshiew/simple-chat-websockets/README.md

 # simple-chat-websockets

-Example chat application using socket.io where users can only be in one chat channel at a time
+Example chat application using socket.io where users can only be in one chat channel at a time.

+This simple example was created in response to [this question](https://stackoverflow.com/a/35060680/2387626) on Stack Overflow.

 # Install